Frequently Asked Questions: Controversies and Disputes

 - Matters appropriate for Department of Education investigation or audit, such as overspent budgets, financial malfeasance, and compliance with criminal history record check laws, are best directed to the Department's Office of Compliance Investigation.

-- Appeals of grant decisions are pursued through the Office of the Deputy Commissioner.
-Call the Office of Grants Management at (609) 633-6974 for information on the appeal process.
+- Call the Office of Grants Management at (609) 633-6974 for information on the appeal process for grant decisions.

 - Certain types of school-related disputes do not arise under State education law, and resolution of them must be pursued through other State agencies or the courts, or at the federal level.
 For example, generally speaking: Claims of employment discrimination are heard by the Division on Civil Rights even though an alleged violation has occurred in a school setting.
 Challenges to the facial validity of a Statute or rule, even though a school law, are taken to State courts or federal courts.
 Matters involving negotiated agreements or the collective bargaining process fall under the Public Employment Relations Commission, and matters involving school employee pensions under the Division of Pensions in the Department of Treasury.
 Issues arising under the Open Public Records Act are decided by the courts or through the Government Records Council and alleged "Sunshine Law" (Open Public Meetings Act) violations are heard in Superior Court.